slingamn/ircv3-specifications/extensions/utf8-only.md

 ---

 ## Introduction
 IRC predates the Unicode standard.
 Consequently, although UTF-8 has been widely adopted on IRC, clients cannot assume that all IRC data is UTF-8.
-This specification defines way for servers to advertise that they only allow UTF-8 on their network, letting clients change their processing of outgoing and incoming messages accordingly.
+This specification defines a way for servers to advertise that they only allow UTF-8 on their network, letting clients change their processing of outgoing and incoming messages accordingly.

 ## The `UTF8ONLY` ISUPPORT token
 This specification introduces a new token `UTF8ONLY` that servers can include in their [ISUPPORT](https://modern.ircdocs.horse/#feature-advertisement) (`005`) output.
 Servers publishing this token MUST NOT relay content (such as `PRIVMSG` or `NOTICE` message data, channel topics, or realnames) containing non-UTF-8 data to clients.
 Clients implementing this specification MUST NOT send non-UTF-8 data to the server once they have seen this token.
 Server handling of such messages is implementation-defined, and MAY involve sending the `FAIL` code described below.